WTK/bertclient/README.md

 BERT::Client is a threadsafe BERT-RPC client with support for persistent connections and SSL.
 It currently exposes BERT-RPC's cast and call.
-Initially designed to work with *modified* [ernie](https://github.com/mojombo/ernie) server that doesn't close connection after response.
+This version is designed to work with *modified* [ernie](https://github.com/mojombo/ernie) server that **doesn't** (as a contrary to regular ernie version) close connection after response.
-Tested on ruby 1.9.2
+Tested on ruby 1.9.2.

 # Dependancies